tradingview/lightweight-charts/docs/customization.md

 - `MM/dd/yy` - `06/25/18`
 - `MM/dd/yyyy` - `06/25/2018`

-Default user language is the same as browser language and can be changed using the `locale` property of the  `localization` option.
+#### Time Format

+`timeFormatter` function can be used to customize the format of time data displayed by vertical crosshair line.
+Currently, setting desirable time format on the time scale itself is not available, yet this feature is planned for the future.

 ### An example of chart creation